rshafikov/alertme/README.md

 # alertme

-**alertme** is a lightweight client-server metric collection service written in Go.
+**Alertme** is a lightweight client-server metric collection service written in Go.
 It allows an agent to collect system metrics and send them to a central server for storage and retrieval.

 ## Features
 - Collects system metrics at configurable intervals